wookiehangover/sambreed-dev/src/content/writing/2026/intent.md

 ---
-title: Writing This From Inside the Machine
+title: Building With Intent
-description: What it's like to use Augment Intent as my daily driver
+description: Figma comp to working site in 45 minutes, and other workflow notes
 pubDate: "Mar 8 2026"
 ---